aws/aws-cdk/packages/aws-cdk-lib/aws-cognito/README.md

 account needs to be confirmed.
 Cognito provides several ways to sign users up and confirm their accounts.
 Learn more about [user sign up here](https://docs.aws.amazon.com/cognito/latest/developerguide/signing-up-users-in-your-app.html).

+To verify the email address of a user in your user pool with Amazon Cognito, you can send the user an email message with a link that they can select, or you can send them a code that they can enter.

+#### Code Verification

 When a user signs up, email and SMS messages are used to verify their account and contact methods.
 The following code snippet configures a user pool with properties relevant to these verification messages -